 Both shoulder straps should be used and adjusted so that the backpack fits snugly to the body, without dangling to the side or down on the hips.
 Backpacks should never be worn over just one shoulder.
 You should be able to slide your hand between the backpack and your child’s back.
 The bottom of the bag should not fall below the belt line.
 The waist strap should also be worn for added stability.

 A backpack should be easy to get on and off.
 More than 50% of young people experience at least one episode of lower back pain by their teenage years.
 Research indicates that this could be caused, to a great extent, by improper use of backpacks along with poor studying posture.

 If your child comes back from school complaining of neck pain, back pain, numbness or weakness in his or her arms and legs, be sure to visit your chiropractor or physiotherapist to prevent future problems.
 Visit us online or call our Byward Clinic at 613-860-8600 or our Glebe Clinic at 613-237-9000 to book a consultation with our team of experts.

 Download Straighten Up Canada!

-Did you know that low back pain and MSK conditions are the second leading cause of disability worldwide according to the World Health Organization?
-An increasing number of young Canadians are suffering from “iPosture” or text neck from the overuse of smartphones, tablets, and poor studying posture.
+Low back pain and MSK conditions are the second leading cause of disability worldwide according to the World Health Organization.
+An increasing number of young Canadians are suffering from “iPosture” or “text neck” from the overuse of smartphones, and tablets, and poor studying posture.
 Did you know there is now an app for that?